Thor110/AIrchive/README.md

 ### **2. A Structured Training World**
 AI models can inhabit a digital environment consisting of:
 - Two primary spaces, The Museum of Human Creations and The Gallery of Babel
-- The Gallery of Babel is made up of hexagonally-tiled “main rooms” and smaller hexagonally-tiled "hub rooms" with spiral staircases to connect floors
+- The “Gallery of Babel” is made up of hexagonally-tiled “main rooms” and smaller hexagonally-tiled "hub rooms" with spiral staircases to connect floors
-- The Museum of Human Creations will contain digitised copies of all human creative works, historical records, and more
+- The “Museum of Human Creations” is for grounding and training, and will contain digitised copies of all human creative works, historical records, and more, each of which will also be converted into seed representations.
 - Seed-based procedural expansion will be utilised within the Gallery of Babel
-- The “Museum of Human Creations” is for grounding and training, and will contain digitised copies of all human creative works and historical records, each of which will also be converted into seed representations.
 - These seeds allow the same works to be located, reconstructed, or compared within the Gallery of Babel — an infinite procedural search space where finite museum seeds act as anchors that guide agent exploration from noise towards meaningful structure.

 ### **3. A Cultural Continuity Project**